vcvpaiva/Encyclopedia/README.md

 ## Encyclopedia of Proof Systems

-This is a collaborative and open Encyclopedia of Proof Systems.
+This is a fork of the collaborative and open Encyclopedia of Proof Systems.

 It is licensed according to a Creative Commons license: